DannyNemer/javascript-comments-style-guide/README.md

      */
     ```

-  1. If a parameter or return value is of variadic type, list the types with the `|` symbol.
+  1. If a parameter or return value is of variadic type, list all types, separated by the `|` symbol.

     ```js
     // Bad